alexandr-g/alex-blog/content/posts/2019-11-30/index.md

 ## Component context Provider

-In order to provide context to our components we'll to create context provider for it and wrap our high-level component in it:
+To provide context to our components we'll to create context provider for it and wrap our high-level component in it:

 ```javascript
 const SidebarContextProvider = children => {